Crisis Grant - how to apply

 How to apply

-You can only apply for a Crisis Grant through your local council.
+To apply for a Crisis Grant you should contact your local council.
 You cannot apply through the Scottish Government.

 If you need help applying